Do you secretly feel like listing your baby on eBay?

 Many new mums feel extreme emotions towards their babies, even if we don’t always admit it.
 Strong emotions don’t necessarily mean that you do not love your baby, nor that you are a bad mother.
 Often responsive and fiercely loving parents feel exhausted and overwhelmed because their parenting style demands time and energy.
 If you are not replenishing your own limited resources, you risk burning out.

-“I was worried about my emotional state from lack of sleep, lack of support, then I started looking at the baby and wished I had gave it up!”
+“I was worried about my emotional state from lack of sleep, lack of support, then I started looking at the baby and wished I had given it up!”

-If your baby was crying you would assume they have an unmet need or an emotion to express.
+If your baby were crying, you would assume they have an unmet need or an emotion to express.
 You would treat them kindly.
 Be kind to yourself too.
-If you are crying (or swearing or feel like throwing your baby in the bin) then be as gentle on yourself as you are on your baby.
+If you are crying (or swearing or feel like throwing your baby in the bin), then be as gentle on yourself as you are on your baby.
 Ask yourself which of your needs is not being met or which of your emotions needs expressing.
 Crying is your body’s way of telling you to make big changes in your life.
-Find someone to hold you whilst you cry, in the same way, you would lovingly hold your crying baby.
+Find someone to hold you whilst you cry, in the same way you would lovingly hold your crying baby.